getify/CAF/README.md

     Other npm test scripts:

-    * `npm run test:dist` will run the test suite against `dist/caf.js` instead of the default of `src/caf.src.js`.
+    * `npm run test:dist` will run the test suite against `dist/caf.js` instead of the default of `src/caf.js`.

     * `npm run test:package` will run the test suite as if the package had just been installed via npm.
-This ensures `package.json`:`main` properly references `dist/caf.js` for inclusion.
+This ensures `package.json`:`main` properly references the correct file for inclusion.

     * `npm run test:all` will run all three modes of the test suite.

-5. To run the test utility directly without npm:
+4. To run the test utility directly without npm:

     ```
     node scripts/node-tests.js